uvanlp/llm-workshop-2024/README.md

 Oct.
 19 -- Oct.
 20

-## Schedule
+## Tentative Agenda

 This is a two-day workshop, with the following tentative events

-- Two invited talks on LLMs for science and engineering applications
+- Day 1: Ideation
+  - Invited talks
+  - Brainstorming discussion, and
-- Two poster sessions
+  - Poster sessions
+- Day 2: Hands-on experience
   - An LLM hackathon
-- A roundtable discussion
+  - Roundtable discussion with underrepresented groups
+  - Demonstrations of LLM applications

 ## Organizers